Fluke 323 vs 302 – Which One Is The Best?

 Which Clamp Meter Is Best, Fluke 323 Or Fluke 302?

 Deciding which clamp meter is best for you can be daunting.
 The Fluke 323 and Fluke 302 both come with great features, so it depends on what job you need to do.
-The Fluke 302 can measure up to 400 amps, while the 323 measures up to 600 amps.
+The Fluke 302 can measure up to 400 amps with TRMs functions, while the 323 measures up to 400 amps for linear loads only.

-It also has a higher resolution, so if accuracy is of the utmost importance, then the 323 could be right for you.
+FLUKE 302 also has a backlight display, so if accuracy is of the utmost importance, then the 323 could be right for you.
 On the other hand, if your task requires a faster response time or one-handed operation, then the 302 might be a better choice.

 Ultimately, it comes down to testing out which one works better for your application, so consider the features of both meters and decide which one fits your needs best.